 The list of regularly offered physics courses can be found in the Physics Department section of the Undergraduate Announcement; also useful is the Registrar's Course Offerings page, which shows what courses are offered in particular terms.
+Additional course information can be found here.

 If you are considering concentrating in physics, our main advice is: Take a physics course right away!
 Standard sequences for the first two years include: